-Finally, not only does employee engagement impact notions such as retention, productivity, and performance - it’s also a key factor to client satisfaction, confirming a company's authority in the industry, as well as the overall stakeholder value.
+Finally, not only does employee engagement impact notions such as employee turnover rates, productivity, and performance - it’s also a key factor to customer satisfaction, confirming a company's authority in the industry, as well as the overall stakeholder value.

 Employee Engagement Statistics